kieling/rpi3_IoT_router/SETUP.md

-# How to install the IoT router + gateway
+# How to install the IoT Gateway-Router

 ### Installing Dependencies
 - Run a full update on your RPI:<br>